canro91/canro91.github.io/_posts/2021-05-10-WriteTestsThatUseDateTimeNow.md

 To replace the `DateTime.Now` in our tests, we need seams.

-**A seam is a place to introduce testable behavior in our code under test**.

-Let's see two techniques from [The Art of Unit Testing](https://www.manning.com/books/the-art-of-unit-testing-second-edition) ([My takeaways here]({% post_url 2020-03-06-TheArtOfUnitTestingReview %})) and [97 things every programmer should know](https://www.oreilly.com/library/view/97-things-every/9780596809515/) to introduce seams in our code.

-**Two techniques to introduce seams in code are using interfaces to declare dependencies in the constructor of a class and an optional setter methods to plug in testable values.**
+**A seam is a place to introduce testable behavior in our code under test.
+Two techniques to introduce seams are interfaces to declare dependencies in the constructor of a service and optional setter methods to plug in testable values.**.

+Let's see these two techniques to replace the `DateTime.Now` in our tests.

 <figure>
 <img src="https://images.unsplash.com/37/tEREUy1vSfuSu8LzTop3_IMG_2538.jpg?crop=entropy&cs=tinysrgb&fit=crop&fm=jpg&h=400&ixid=MnwxfDB8MXxhbGx8fHx8fHx8fHwxNjE3MjMwNDA1&ixlib=rb-1.2.1&q=80&utm_campaign=api-credit&utm_medium=referral&utm_source=unsplash_source&w=600" alt="A clock alarm" />